PaprikaSteiger/ooaclld/cldf/docs/SgPl.md

 For [Mithun (1988: 214)](Source#cldf:mithun1988karok), “the primary function of stem alternation is not to enumerate entities, but to quantify the effect of actions, states, and events” (see also [Durie 1986](Source#cldf:durie1986number) and [Veselinova 2013](Source#cldf:veselinova2013wals)).
 Consequently, we expected the marking of Sg-Pl alternation to sometimes also mark iterativity and event repetition.

 #### yes: Wari’ \[wari1268\] (Chapacuran)
-The verbal pairs that alternate via regular pattern sometimes can indicate event repetition, although proper suppletion only signifies participant number ([Birchal et al 2023](Source#cldf:birchalletal2024wari)).
+The verbal pairs that alternate via regular pattern sometimes can indicate event repetition, although proper suppletion only signifies participant number ([Birchall et al in review](Source#cldf:birchalletal2024wari)).

 #### no: Shipibo-Conibo \[ship1254\] (Pano-Tacanan; Peru)
 The verbal pairs in Shipibo-Conibo only signify the number of participants involved and transitivity ([Valenzuela 2003](Source#cldf:valenzuela2003shipibokonibo): 150).